 This category includes all loans extended to various sectors by financial corporations.
-The category of loans includes: house purchase loans, consumer loans, loans for financing trade loans, revolving loans, loans serving as a guarantee for some liabilities, securities repurchase arrangements, financial lease and other types of loans.
-By maturity, the loans can be divided in short-term and long-term loans.
+The category of loans includes: home purchase loans, consumer loans, loans for financing trade loans, revolving loans, loans serving as a guarantee for some liabilities, securities repurchase arrangements, financial lease and other types of loans.
+By maturity, the loans can be divided in short-term (with maturity up to one year) and long-term (with maturity over one year).